 "If you see him, tell him Fred and George went down the middle of the train, Lee Jordan's got a giant tarantula down there."
 They both turned to regard Draco, "Nice chess set."
 The second twin told him.

-The same boy leaned in and whispered in a conspiratorial tone to Harry, though just barely loud enough for Draco to hear.
-"I'd try queen to D. Four if I were you, might check mate him in a few moves that way."
+The same boy leaned in and whispered in a conspiratorial tone to Harry, though loud enough for Draco to overhear.
+"I'd try queen to D-Four if I were you, might check mate him in a few moves that way."

 "Hey, this is our game, now shove off!"
-Draco looked even more disgruntled now, and more than a little irritated at the interruptions from these two.
-The twins ducked out of the room, and slid the door shut, their laughter echoing back through the hall.
+Draco looked even more disgruntled now, and more than a little irritated at the interruptions.
+The twins ducked out and slid the door shut, their laughter echoing back through the hall.

 "Guess they don't seem to like you much either."
 Harry said, though he had to work hard to hide his smirk at the twins' parting shots.

 "You're not gonna be mad at me if I'm rude to them are you?"
 Draco queried, sitting back down and regarding the chess pieces once more.

 "I suppose if they started it…" Harry shrugged.

 It was a little past noon, judging by the sunlight out the windows, when a clattering noise just in the hall interrupted their game.
 The door to their compartment was slid back by a friendly blonde witch pushing a cart laden with snacks and sweets of all variety.
 She smiled as she looked in on the two of them, "Anything off the cart, dears?" she asked.